hair

 Another successful treatment that can precisely target the areas of the scalp most affected by male pattern hair loss (such as the hairline, crown, and temples) is minoxidil.
 It's a liquid that can be applied or sprayed directly to areas of thinning hair to promote hair regrowth and slow hair loss.
 One study showed that treatment with minoxidil (5%) resulted in improved scalp coverage in 62% of men with male-pattern hair loss after 48 weeks.
 The men also reported improvements in their quality of life and highlighted that treatment had a beneficial impact on first impressions made at work.

-However, for the best chances of hair regrowth success, the Complete Hair Kit is recommended.
-It contains both finasteride and Topical Spray to help reduce hair loss and stimulate hair regrowth from all angles.
-As previously mentioned, finasteride helps to block the production of DHT (which shrinks follicles), and Topical Spray works by encouraging the supply of nutrient-rich blood to the follicles.
+However, for the best chances of hair regrowth success, a Hair Kit is recommended.
+They can contain both finasteride and minoxidil to help reduce hair loss and stimulate hair regrowth from all angles.
+As previously mentioned, finasteride helps to block the production of DHT (which shrinks follicles), and minoxidil works by encouraging the supply of nutrient-rich blood to the follicles.
 Together, they promote the regrowth of thicker, fuller, and healthier-looking hair.

 Stress hair loss